System Design Space

 Mixing business logic with transport details

-Keep workflows as a coordination layer; move domain logic and external integration details to activity/handler layers.
+Keep the process as a coordination layer; move domain decisions and external integration details into separate activity and handler layers.

 Implicit compensations

-Define compensations next to each step and test them separately with fault-injection scenarios.
+Define compensations next to each step and test them separately with fault injection.

 One giant workflow

-Split flows into subprocesses with clear inputs/outputs and explicit bounded-context ownership.
+Split the flow into subprocesses with clear inputs, outputs, and bounded-context ownership.

 Insufficient observability

-Publish metrics for step status, retry depth, queue lag, and time-to-completion.
+Publish metrics for step status, retry depth, queue growth, and time to completion.

 References